Private Herbert Samuel Nichols

 ATTESTATION

 He was single tram conductor, eager to do his bit.
 He travelled to Liverpool on 7th February, 1916 to complete his application which showed his next of kin as his father, Walter Herbert Nichols, of Tumbulgum.

 His medical showed he was 24 years 5 months old, 5ft 10 ¾ inches tall (1.8m), weighed 150 lbs (68kgs), with a fair complexion, hazel eyes & light hair.
-His eyesight was good

-He was Church of England.
-Bert had varicocele which is a collection of enlarged veins within the scrotum, similar to varicose veins in the legs, which does not need treatment.
+His eyesight was good.
+Bert was Church of England.
+He had varicocele which is a collection of enlarged veins within the scrotum, similar to varicose veins in the legs, which does not need treatment.
 He also had a scar on the right side of his scalp.
-He was enlisted as a private into the 36th Infantry Battalion B Coy Rifle Battery with service No 527

 Now training for the new recruits began.
 Firstly, the men received their vaccinations for smallpox, rabies & plague, then a recruit had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.
 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave